24th Marine Regiment (United States)

 The 24th Marine Regiment (24th Marines) was one of three infantry regiments in the 4th Marine Division of the United States Marine Corps.
-Its last headquarters before being deactivated on 9 September 2013 was in Kansas City, Missouri.
+The 24 Marine Regiment's last headquarters, before being deactivated on 9 September 2013, was in Kansas City, Missouri.

-Mission

-On order, the 24th Marine Regiment mobilizes in support of theater engagement plans, or contingency operations to provide a command element or ground combat element of a MAGTF in order to augment and reinforce the active component forces in time of war, national emergency or contingency operation.

 Subordinate units before deactivation

 1/24 passed to 25th Marine Regiment, while 2/24 passed to 23rd Marine Regiment and 3/24 was disbanded.